mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 async tasks.

-On the other hand, many (if not most) projects do not actually require elaborate concurrency management, and Ember Concurrency is used essentially as a promise
+On the other hand, many (if not most) projects do not actually require elaborate concurrency management, and Ember Concurrency is used as a humble promise
 wrapper:

 ```js